 - Pupils learning musical instruments develop a wide range of unique skills, providing a means of fulfilment and enjoyment whilst nurturing a greater understanding of the arts. - Parents can enjoy and share their child's excitement in learning to play an instrument.
-Your child performing at a concert will provide you with a great sense of pride and satisfaction. - Schools will provide opportunities for pupils to enrich their curriculum and the life of the school. - Instrumental music prepares pupils to make a meaningful contribution towards the artistic life of the community.
+Your child performing at a concert will provide you with a great sense of pride and satisfaction. - Schools will provide opportunities for pupils to enrich their curriculum and the life of the school.

+Instrumental music prepares pupils to make a meaningful contribution towards the artistic life of the community.

 The service offers an exciting opportunity to participate in a unique course within education which will benefit all participants for the rest of their lives.
-Lessons will be delivered on a face-to-face basis.
+Lessons will be delivered on a blended basis of face to face and some digital lessons.

 After a short period of time, pupils will also be able to perform in school ensembles and local authority orchestras and bands as well as attending residential music camps.
-It is strongly advised that pupils receiving tuition in school strive to attend school bands and orchestras and one of these Central Groups as this is recognised as an integral part of tuition.
+It is strongly advised that pupils receiving tuition in school strive to attend one of these Central Groups as this is recognised as an integral part of tuition.